CSoney017/iss_tracker/README.md

 `curl localhost:5000/post-data` will return the entire data set taken from the XML file, while `curl localhost:5000/delete-data` will delete the data.

-`curl localhost:5000/comments` will return the comments in the XML file while `header` and `metadata` will return the key values in the header and metadata dictionary respectively.
+`curl localhost:5000/comments` will return the comments in the XML file while `/header` and `/metadata` will return the key values in the header and metadata dictionary respectively.